 But what’s this going to cost me?

-Our minimum requirements will be an iPad 2, 16GB, WiFi only which sells for $399 or the iPad Mini, WiFi only, which sells for $329.
+Our minimum requirements will be an iPad Air, for $399 or the iPad Mini 2.
 We HIGHLY recommend you purchase the AppleCare extended warranty for $99.
 This provides a full two years of warranty and two instances of accidental damage.
 We also recommend a protective cover.
 The new "iPad Air" starts at $399 and the "iPad Mini 2" starts at $299.

 That’s the same price as Wal-Mart and Best Buy and Apple online.
 Isn’t there an educational discount?